rubenmathew24/CS445-FinalProject/README.md

   Value: $0.04
 ```

-### Testing
+#### Batch Testing

-1. Go into app.py

-2. Make sure the TESTS dictionary has all the tests you want where:
-  a.
-Key: Expected Print Name
-  b.
-Value: File name of image in images folder

-3. Change the USE_GPU variable to true if you want easyocr to use your gpu

-4. Run app.py without any arguments
+Running app.py without an argument will use the TESTS dictionary defined in the file.
+Use this to test the accuracy of the program.